Metadiff/SymbolicIntegers/README.md

-# Symbolic Integers - Static Registry Non Templated [SRNT]
+# Symbolic Integers - Static Registry Templated [SRT]
 A small library for manipulation and calculation of symbolic integer polynomials.

 ## Branches